robak86/hardwired/packages/react/README.md

 The ease of injecting dependencies can also lead to excessive coupling between components and instances retrieved from the container.
 This can potentially make the code harder to understand.
 This complexity can be mitigated by enforcing **strict controls over the mutability** of injected objects.
 Typically, injecting read-only objects into multiple components does not lead to issues.
 However, **uncontrolled mutability** with side effects that are **accessible to multiple consumers** can introduce significant unpredictability and complexity.

-### Mapping Definition Life Time to the React Components Rendering
+## Mapping Definition Life Time to the React Components Rendering

-> Note: the following examples don't use mobx, as they don't mutate any data, so there is no need to rerender.
+### Scoped Lifetime

-#### Scoped Lifetime
+The values are memoized in the nearest `<ContainerScope>` or `ContainerProvider` up the component tree.

-The values are memoized in the closest `<ContainerScope>` or `ContainerProvider`.
-Both mentioned components internally hold their own private state for scope.
+Both components internally hold their own private state for the current scope.

 ```typescript jsx
 import { scoped } from 'hardwired';